AlbertMietus/DocIdeas.hg/CCastle/index.rst

    Some UML-diagrams are shown in this section, which are defied by `plantUML
    <https://en.wikipedia.org/wiki/PlantUML>`__.
 However, `ReadTheDocs
    <http://docideas.mietus.nl/en/ccastle-busy/CCastle/index.html>`__ currently support only an old version (*1.2017.15*;
    **2017**). which has no theme and other support to make it more nice-looking.
-Therefore all that “lines” are comment out (or rewritten)
+Therefore all those “lines” are comment out (or rewritten)